paulcosmos/new-world-template/content/services/paving.md

 ---
-title: "Patios & Paving"
+title: "Patios & Driveways"
 type: service-item
-desc: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt.
+desc: Improve the overall look of your property whilst also increasing value with a professionally installed driveway or patio.
 weight: 2
 image: images/paving.jpg
 anchor: